 body-mind centering® is a somatic approach of embodiment. through using the human anatomy as a map, we sense, feel, and move the living universe inside of us. we explore the human body and connect with the underlying mind. thus, we achieve more freedom in movement and we learn to embody certain energetic states that we can channel into performance.

 developmental work with actors*actresses

-we explore the movement development from a single-celled organism to the walking human. for the actor*actress, this means repatterning movement habits that are limiting the ability to fully embody a role. thus, more freedom, range, and support can be found in movement. in acting,
+we explore the movement development from a single-celled organism to the walking human. for the actor*actress, this means repatterning movement habits that are limiting the ability to fully embody a role. thus, more freedom, range, and support can be found in movement.

 exploring the body systems to work on a text and develop a character